AP LAWCET and PGLCET Exam Pattern (Scheme Papers)

 Hall tickets & Rank Cards: Applicants are invited to download the AP LAWCET hall tickets and rank cards from the website www.aplawcet.org; any tampering of hall ticket is found will leads to disqualification of the applicants.

 Test Centres: Tirupati, Visakhapatnam, Guntur, Anantapuramu.
-The Convener, AP PGLCET-2016 reserves the right to reject the application of any applicant at any stage, if the application is incomplete, or the applicant fails to satisfy the eligibility conditions.
+The Convener, AP PGLCET-2018 reserves the right to reject the application of any applicant at any stage, if the application is incomplete, or the applicant fails to satisfy the eligibility conditions.

-No correspondence will be entertained with regard to rejection of application on any one or more of the above grounds.
+No correspondence will be entertained with regard to rejection of the application on any one or more of the above grounds.